-Julian Lines waiting for the his son Alexander's pillow to drop while Wendy Roy watches light switch, but he found the cake, which he had to eat in the dark.
+Julian Lines waiting for the his son Alexander's pillow to drop while Wendy Roy watches that night on the trail, I meet Wayne.
+He missed dessert at supper, so he's just raided the kitchen.
+He couldn't find the light switch, but he found the cake, which he had to eat in the dark.
 And he had more than one piece!--More than two!
 It strikes me as hilarious.

-Back at Pathworks, we gather on the lawn for bhaians--Gordon on flute.
+Back at Pathworks, we gather on the lawn for bhajans--Gordon on flute.
 Dakshina on tamboura, and Man Ravikant on harmonium, giving proper Indian cadence to the vocals.
-There is incense, there is chanting . . . the chanting lasts a long time, I hear it afterwards for days.
+There is incense, there is chanting ... the chanting lasts a long time, I hear it afterwards for days.
+Around 8:30